Cutting and editing music in Garageband is as simple as using the (Command + T) option on your keyboard.

 Once you’ve isolated the part you want, hit the (Command + C) function to copy it, and then the (Command + V) function to paste as many copies of it that you want.

-Usually, after I’ve created a melody with the Steinway Grand Piano, I’ll open up a new “Software Instrument” track, and then copy and paste the music into a different instrument track.
+Usually, after I’ve created a melody with the Steinway Grand Piano and PianoForAll as an accompaniment (their website), I’ll open up a new “Software Instrument” track, and then copy and paste the music into a different instrument track.

 This function allows you to fill out your mix, without coming up with an entirely different musical section.
 In many cases, you can create an entirely different piece of music, just by copy/pasting it onto a new Instrument track.